mzb0226/Meta_analysis_Brohee/README.md

 ## Acknowledgments

-The author gratefully acknowledges the support and guidance of **Dr. Alan Wilson** for providing mentorship throughout this project.
-Special thanks to Auburn University librarians **Adelia Grabowsky** and **Patricia Hartmen** for their expertise in literature searching and data acquisition.
+The author gratefully acknowledges the support and guidance of Auburn University librarians **Adelia Grabowsky** and **Patricia Hartmen** for their expertise in literature searching and data acquisition.
 Finally, thanks to ChatGPT for assistance with script debugging and optimization.

 ## Citation
 If you use this github project/script in your research, please cite it as: